Photonic time crystals: Theory and applications: Future outlook

 \section{Future outlook}

 After elaborating on all the work done in the context of PTCs and their foundational principles, we summarize in this short chapter aspects that we, as an entire community, shall address in the future to develop the topic of PTCs further.
 With the purpose of avoiding wrong impressions, we wish to fully acknowledge that much of the research has been driven so far by theoretical and computational studies.
 At the same time, the first experiments that address specific aspects of PTCs were reported, while many have yet to be done.
 Therefore, the outlook is written in a humble manner in that we do not wish to suggest that PTCs will change the world.
-Still, working on these materials is fascinating, and any contribution that discloses a new aspect of their physics is highly welcomed.
+Still, working on PTCs is fascinating and it is interesting to disclose new physical effects in these materials.